The Classic 10 Day China Itinerary: Shanghai, Beijing, and more!

 The famous West Lake in Hangzhou

-The main attraction in Hangzhou is Xihu, or West Lake.
+The main attraction in Hangzhou is Xihu, or West Lake, as well as the nearby Wing Hefang street, which is a great area for souvenirs and situated next to Wu Hill.
 There are Chinese folklore stories about Xihu, the most famous being about the white snake.
 Situated on the lake is the beautiful Leifeng pagoda, where you can enter for about 40 yuan.
 There are also lots of small hikes around Xihu, including Jade Emperor Hill and Mount Fenghuang.
 We chose to hike Jade Emperor Hill; my friend and I walked to the entrance from the lake area, and proceeded to climb.
-The hike was pretty short and decent, but didn't have great views from the top.
+The hike was pretty short and decent, but didn't have great views from the top, so if you're in a rush you can feel free to skip.

 Dashilan Pedestrian Street